raspberrypi/style-guide/style-guide.md

 *   Roku – company name and name of streaming media device.
 Trademark.
 Do not add s to make plural.
 Plural *Roku boxes* or *Roku devices*.
 *   roundup
 *   RS Components – in full in the first instance in a chapter section, then just RS.
 *   RSS – Really Simple Syndication.
-Best practice is to use *RSS feed*, *RSS news feed* or *RSS newsreader*; few people know what RSS means on its own.
+Best practice is to use *RSS feed*, *RSS news feed* or *RSS newsreader*; few people know what RSS means on its own, and it's much less used in these dark days of the 2020s than it was when this guide was first written.
 *   RTC – real-time clock

 ###S